M7moud00/cpu_temp_py_tray_win/README.md

 pyinstaller --onefile --name CpuTempTray --windowed --icon=tray.ico --hidden-import=clr --add-binary ".\OpenHardwareMonitorLib.dll;." --clean tray.py

 ```

+## you can just use the prebuilt one in the releases section instead of setting up the python environment

 ## How to make it start everytime you turn on your device?
 - Win + R